cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 #### MS.AAD.5.2v1 Instructions

+There are a couple of configuration options to restrict user consent.
+Each option is described below, followed by its respective instructions.

+- **Option 1** - Most restrictive - Do not allow users to consent to applications at all.
+An administrator must perform the consent.
+Users can submit requests to use an application via the admin consent workflow but they cannot perform the consent themselves.
+- **Option 2** - More flexible - Allow users to consent to applications that use low risk permissions and are from Microsoft verified publishers.
+When selecting this option, an adminstrator must configure a set of permissions considered low risk in the **Consent and permissions** > **Permission classifications** page in the portal.

+**Option 1**.
+Do not allow user consent.

 1. In **Microsoft Entra admin center** select **Enterprise Applications**.

 2. Under **Security**, select **Consent and permissions**.
 Then select **User Consent Settings**.